xram255/neural_net1/README.md

-# neural_net1
+### neural_net1

-Test program of simple neural network
+Very basic test program for implementing neural network from the scratch.